 If the court chooses to continue the deferred judgment despite the prosecution’s objections, the court is required by law to impose immediate penalties to address the violation.

 Receiving a deferred judgment can change the trajectory of your future.
 A deferred judgment is the court’s way of giving you a second chance.
 Talk to our attorneys about your criminal case and find out if they may be able to negotiate a deferred judgment for you.
-Start your case assessment when you call 303-688-0944.
+Start your free case assessment when you call 303-688-0944.